Coronavirus: Daily update

-Here are five things you need to know about the coronavirus outbreak today.
-We'll have another update for you on Tuesday morning.
+Here are five things you need to know about the coronavirus outbreak on Saturday.
+We'll have another update for you tomorrow.

 Get a longer coronavirus briefing from the BBC in your inbox, each weekday morning, by signing up here.